Hervé de Portzmoguer: Death

 The sinking of the Cordelière and the Regent, painting by Pierre-Julien Gilbert, 1838.

-On 10 August 1512, de Portzmoguer fought in the Battle of Saint-Mathieu against a English fleet under Howard.
+On 10 August 1512, de Portzmoguer fought in the Battle of Saint-Mathieu against an English fleet under Howard.
 His ship, Marie de la Cordelière, blew up in a struggle with the English warship Regent, destroying both ships.
 Of the crew of Marie de la Cordelière, 1,230 were killed.
 The incident immediately became famous, and the French poet-scholar Germain de Brie wrote a Latin poem which portrayed de Portzmoguer in such a heroic light that English writer Thomas More attacked it mercilessly.
 In his epigrams addressed to de Brie, More ridiculed the poem's description of "Hervé fighting indiscriminately with four weapons and a shield; perhaps the fact slipped your mind, but your reader ought to have been informed in advance that Hervé had five hands."

 The explosion that killed de Portzmoguer was subsequently portrayed as a deliberate act of self-sacrificing heroism.
 He is supposed to have said "Nous allons fêter saint Laurent qui périt par le feu!" ("We will celebrate the feast of Saint Lawrence, who died by fire!") before blowing up the ship to avoid its otherwise inevitable capture by the English.
 In fact there is no evidence that the explosion was intentional.

 The Breton poet Théodore Botrel wrote a heroic poem about this version of the incident.
 Another heroic poem was written by Alan Simon in the song "Belle Marie de la Cordelière" for his 2008 rock opera Anne de Bretagne.